 Pre-Health Science Certificate Program The Pre-Health Science program is designed to provide both the general educational breadth as well as specific health related content that is either a required or recommended pre-requisite to many health care programs.
 This program, or its equivalent, is a mandatory requirement for the Justice Institute's Advanced Care Paramedic program.
 Admission Requirements Graduation from grade 12 with Principles of Math 11, CHEM 12, BIOL 12, ENG 12 and PHYS 11.
 C+ average, or equivalent, is strongly recommended.
 Residency Requirement 6 credits of TRU coursework (distance or on-campus) Course Requirements BIOL 1593, Anatomy and Physiology (3) (previously HLSC 159) or campus-based BIOL 1590 BIOL 1693, Anatomy and Physiology (3) (previously HLSC 169) or campus-based BIOL 1690 ENGL 1101, English Composition (3) (previously ENGL 108) or campus-based ENGL 1100 Plus the following courses or alternates approved by an OL Program Advisor: HLTH 2501, Pathophysiology (4) (previously CEHS 202) HLTH 2511, Pharmacology (3) (previously CEHS 204) PSYC 1111, Introductory Psychology I (3) (previously PSYC 101) or campus-based PSYC 1110 PSYC 2111, Research in Experimental Psychology (3) (previously PSYC 210) PSYC 2101, Statistics in Social Science (3) (previously PSYC 220), STAT 1201, Intro to Probability and Statistics (3) or campus-based STAT 1200 or STAT 2000 Elective Credits One of either • Current Emergency Medical Responder (EMR) certification offered by the Justice Institute (2 credits) - 105 hrs/ 15 days full time, calculated using TRU policy ED 8-0 or equivalent.
 OR • MATH 1101, Finite Math (3) (previously MATH 150); PSYC 1211, Introductory Psychology II (3) (previously PSYC 102); ENGL 1061, Written Communication (3) (previously ENGL 106); or an alternate course approved by an OL Advisor.
-Medical Laboratory Assistant Certificate • Program available to applicants residing in or outside Canada, with the exception of clinical components.
-The Medical Laboratory Assistant program consists of four theory courses (five in some regions), a weekend phlebotomy workshop and a clinical practicum which is provided by a hospital or private laboratory under criteria developed by TRU.
+Medical Laboratory Assistant Certificate Program available to applicants residing in or outside Canada, with the exception of clinical components.
+The Medical Laboratory Assistant program consists of five theory courses (six required in some regions), a weekend phlebotomy workshop and a clinical practicum which is provided by a hospital or private laboratory under criteria developed by TRU.
 Combined, these provide the theory and skills required to function as a medical laboratory assistant in hospitals or private clinical laboratories.
-A maximum of 30 weeks per course is permitted, however students are allocated a maximum of two years to complete the entire certificate program (maximum timeframe is subject to change without notice).
+A maximum of 30 weeks per course is permitted and students are allocated a maximum of two years to complete the entire certificate program (maximum timeframe is subject to change without notice).
 Students are however encouraged to complete the program in under a year.
 No extensions will be granted to the program timeframe.
 This entire program is equivalent to 16 to 20 weeks of full-time study and leads to rewarding employment in the health care setting.
 Note: It is the sole responsibility of the student to locate and arrange their own clinical placement for the laboratory training aspect of this program.
-Course Requirements MDLB 1121, Anatomy, Physiology and Medical Terminology for Phlebotomists (2) (previously MLAP 112) MDLB 1131, The Electrocardiogram (1) (previously MLAP 113) MDLB 1211, Professional and Safety Issues (3) (previously MLAP 121) MDLB 1311, Laboratory Procedures and Protocols (3) (previously MLAP 131) MDLB 0511, Phlebotomy Workshop (previously MLAP 051) [Note: All areas of the province of BC require that students complete the weekend Phlebotomy Workshop prior to beginning the practical skills component of the program (MDLB 1411)] MDLB 1411, Evaluation of Competencies (3) (previously MLAP 141) Post Certificate Courses (optional) MDLB 1511, General Pre-Analytical Specimen Preparation (3) (previously MLAP 151) (this is a mandatory course in some health regions) MDLB 1611, Pre-Analytical Histo-Pathology (3) (previously MLAP 161) Unlock the possibilities P www.truopen.ca Admission Requirements Proof of:
+Current Course Requirements HLTH 1981, Medical Terminology (3) (previously MLAP 113) MDLB 1131, The Electrocardiogram (1) (previously MLAP 113) MDLB 1211, Professional and Safety Issues (3) (previously MLAP 121) MDLB 1311, Laboratory Procedures and Protocols (3) (previously MLAP 131) MDLB 0511, Phlebotomy Workshop (previously MLAP 051) [Note: All areas of the province of BC require that students complete the weekend Phlebotomy Workshop prior to beginning the practical skills component of the program (MDLB 1411)] MDLB 1411, Evaluation of Competencies (3) (previously MLAP 141) Post-Certificate Courses (optional) MDLB 1511, General Pre-Analytical Specimen Preparation (3) (previously MLAP 151) (this is a mandatory course in some health regions) MDLB 1611, Pre-Analytical Histo-Pathology (3) (previously MLAP 161)